 The depositor account number (DAN), including the type of account (checking or savings).

-Make every attempt to get the RTN and DAN from the beneficiary.
+Make every attempt to get the RTN and DAN from the beneficiary, recipient, or representative payee.

-Ask to see a personal check if the beneficiary has a checking account.
+Ask to see a personal check if the beneficiary, recipient, or representative payee has a checking account.
 (Most people have a checking account, and the check is the best place to look for the RTN and DAN).

-Do not send the beneficiary to the FI to complete an SF 1199A when the RTN and/or DAN are not available at the time of contact.
-Use other means of getting the information.
-(See GN 02402.070 for instances when an SF 1199A is required.)
+NOTE: Do not send the beneficiary, recipient, or representative payee to the FI to complete a SF-1199A (Direct Deposit Sign-up Form) when the RTN, DAN, or both are not available at the time of contact.
+For instances of when an SF-1199A is required, see GN 02402.070.

-The beneficiary or the FO could call the FI for the information,
+the beneficiary, recipient, representative payee, or the field office (FO) could call the FI for the information,

-The beneficiary could call the FO with the RTN and/or DAN from home immediately after the interview, or
+the beneficiary, recipient, or representative payee could call the FO with the RTN, DAN, or both from home immediately after the interview, or

-If an initial claim is pending, the beneficiary could mail the FO a voided check.
+if an initial claim is pending, the beneficiary, recipient, or representative payee could mail the voided check to the FO.
 Be sure to tell the person to write “VOID” across the check before mailing it.
-If a check is received without “VOID” on it, the FO must immediately write the word on the check.
+If the FO receives a check without “VOID” on it, personnel must immediately write the word on the check.

 directly onto a screen,